microsoft/beachball/docs/cli/check.md

   - '10'
 script:
   - yarn
+  # where 'check' is defined in package.json as 'beachball check'
   - yarn check
   - yarn build
   - yarn test
 ```

-###### As git hook (optional, but good for dev experience)
+#### As git hook (optional)

-For a reference of git hooks, take a look at this documentation
+For a reference of git hooks, take a look at [this documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
-https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks.
 It is recommended to place this hook as a pre-push.
-There are ways to hook this up there,